philatbroad/inrich/README.md

 Functions

 <li>Conduct pathway analysis on any type of genomic variation data, including but not limited to SNPs, CNVs, genes, as well as their combination.</li>
-Run the positional clustering test of genomic intervals, which can be used to detect genomic regions with multiple independent, non-randomly clustered risk variants.
+<li>Run the positional clustering test of genomic intervals, which can be used to detect genomic regions with multiple independent, non-randomly clustered risk variants.</li>
-Perform pathway analysis on multiple lists of associated genomic regions, which can be used for detecting functional gene sets with pleiotropic effects across related disorders or for a comparative study of pathway analysis across different datasets.
+<li>Perform pathway analysis on multiple lists of associated genomic regions, which can be used for detecting functional gene sets with pleiotropic effects across related disorders or for a comparative study of pathway analysis across different datasets.</li>